amanzi/amanzi/doc/input_spec/AmanziNativeSpecV4.rst

     </ParameterList>
   </ParameterList>

-The thirs time integration mode is used for a transient simulaiton only.
+The third time integration mode is used for a transient simulation only.

 .. code-block:: xml